 Please note that some states do not offer plans that cover pre-existing conditions like diabetes or pregnancy, so it is very important to plan ahead.

-If you are going to apply for other coverage prior to the end date of the Student Health Insurance Plan, Member Services can provide you with a coverage letter, which will facilitate your enrollment.
+- A certificate of health plan coverage: Keep this certificate as proof that you had minimal essential coverage.
+You may need this when enrolling in a new health insurance plan.
+If you do not receive this letter by August 31, contact Blue Cross Blue Shield of Massachusetts directly at 800-257-8141 to request one.
+If you are going to apply for other coverage prior to the termination date of the Student Health Insurance Plan, HUSHP Member Services can provide you with a coverage letter, which will facilitate your enrollment.

 Ask the Right Questions

 When considering a new plan, ask:

 How much do I have to pay for care?
 Are there deductibles, copayments, and/or a coinsurance percentage?

 What are the specific exclusions/limitations of the policy?